osc.open_ondemand

 The defaults directory has configuration options organized by the type of file they apply to, useful for building from source or installation.

 Check these files for variables you can change.
-Save overrides in a file and use [email protected]
+Save overrides in a file and use [email protected] to apply.

 Default files are grouped by purpose.
 Some files only contain comments for documentation and are excluded for Ansible 2.9.X compatibility.